 Helsinki law firm Dottir feels more gallery than workspace.
-Colourful pop art paintings, installations and sculptures dominate its offices overlooking the city’s Esplanadi park.
-“Art is more than just a decorative element here; it really goes to the heart of who we are as a company,” says partner Jaakko Lindgren.
-The company specialises in the technology and creative industries – relatively uncharted fields in terms of the laws that regulate them.
+Colourful pop art paintings, installations and sculptures dominate the luminous offices overlooking the city’s leafy Esplanadi park.
+“Art is more than just a decorative element here; it really goes to the heart of who we are as a company,” says Jaakko Lindgren, one of the firm’s nine partners.
+That doesn’t mean that Dottir specialises in the legal aspects of the art market, nor that it represents artists.
+Instead, the company specialises in the technology and creative industries – relatively uncharted fields in terms of the laws that regulate them.
 “Our lawyers need to think creatively,” says Lindgren.
 “The art is here to help foster this.”

-The decision to acquire works is usually taken by Lindgren and a few of his partners.
-He says that the approach in sourcing work for the office is different from building a personal collection.
+The decision to acquire works is usually made by Lindgren and a few of his partners.
+Sourcing work for the office is different to building a personal collection.
 “When you buy art for a more public space, you need to consider other people too,” says Lindgren.
 “Large public companies are often too sensitive and end up buying conservative art.”
 Predictable showpieces wouldn’t be as effective in inspiring employees to come up with innovative strategies – and connect the creative dots.